thekavikumar/Gallery/README.md

-# Gallery
+# My Gallery

-Gallery is a simple website to store all your photos online
+My Gallery is a simple website to store all your photos online.
 <br />
 <div align="center">